 - Black skin disease – The combination of hyperpigmentation and alopecia (hair loss) seems to affect male Pomeranians more than females.
 There is a high chance this can occur during a dog’s puberty phase, but it can also occur at any age.
 Do not confuse this illness with chronic skin infections, reproductive hormone disorders, Cushing’s syndrome or hypothyroidism.

 - Tracheal collapse – The windpipe of the dog often has tracheal rings weakening.
 When the weakening of the rings happens, the shape of the throat collapse and closes the dog’s

 airway.
 Should you hear your Teacup Pomeranian dog having a cough that sounds like a goose honk, having fainting spells, and having an intolerance to some exercises, then it is possible that it has a tracheal collapse.

 Other health issues may also include:

-mild or severe deafness, microphthalmia, increased intraocular pressure and ametropia.
-Skeletal, cardiac and reproductive abnormalities can also be part and parcel of health conditions.
+mild or severe deafness, microphthalmia, increased intraocular pressure, and ametropia.
+Skeletal, cardiac, and reproductive abnormalities can also be part and parcel of health conditions.
 Ensure that your dog gets checked by the vet at least once every 6 months for optimal health.

-The Teacup Pomeranian dog is truly a unique breed and on a class of its own.
-Like any baby, fragile and weak; yet with a cuddly and cheerful disposition which can brighten the mood in your house.
+The Teacup Pomeranian dog is truly a unique breed and in a class of its own.
+Like any baby, fragile and weak; yet with a cuddly and cheerful disposition that can brighten the mood in your house.
 If you are planning to get a Teacup Pomeranian, please do understand its behavior and needs better, and most importantly, treat this furry friend with your utmost love and attention.